niolabs/docs/docs/monitoring/datadog.md

 # Datadog

 To integrate the nio Platform into your [Datadog](https://app.datadoghq.com/) account to begin monitoring individual nio services, you will need to add three simple blocks into the service(s) you wish to monitor.
-This section outlines how to configure and connect those block to send data up to Datadog and how to configure your graph in Datadog to display that data.
+This section outlines how to configure and connect those block to post data to Datadog and how to configure your graph in Datadog to display that same data.

 ---